 Good for salad decoration, nasturtium is easy to grow in containers.
-Nasturtiums spread and develop at a rapid pace once planted and start flowering within four to six weeks.
+It develops at a rapid pace once planted and start flowering within four to six weeks.

 Anyone with a green thumb will tell you how rewarding it is to toss slices of fresh, home-grown tomatoes in a plate of salad or to eat it any other way.

-3. Malabar spinach
+4. Malabar spinach

 Start the seeds indoors and wait until the last frost date before transferring outdoors.
 As time marches, the plant gets overly bushy, and you may need to harvest it intermittently and provide solid support to the vine for optimal growth.

-Growing chayote in a container is a good idea for people living in short-summer regions as these incredibly productive vines can be brought inside once the temperature turns cool.
+Growing chayote in a container is a good idea for people living in short-summer regions as these incredibly productive vines can be brought in a protective area once the temperature turns cool.

-Smaller varieties of pumpkin, including Baby Pam, Small Sugar and Spooktacular adapt well to the container culture and yield miniature five-pound fruits that are easy to harvest and largely resistant to common insects and pests like aphids and squash bug.
+Smaller varieties of pumpkin, including Baby Pam, Small Sugar, and Spooktacular adapt well to the container culture and yield miniature five-pound fruits that are easy to harvest and largely resistant to common insects and pests like aphids and squash bug.

 8. Pole Beans

-Growing beans in containers is particularly useful for early starting when the soil temperatures are too cool to support the growth of this warm season vegetable.
+Growing beans in containers is particularly useful for starting early when the soil temperatures are too cool to support the growth of this warm-season vegetable.
 Like most bean species, pole beans resist transplanting and hate when the temperature dips pretty low.